state-adapt/state-adapt/apps/docs2/docs/api/react/index/watch.md

 export `watch` from the configured instance instead.

 `watch` returns a detached store (doesn't chain off of sources).
 This allows you to watch state without affecting anything.
-It takes 2 arguments: The path of the state you are interested in, and the adapter you want to use.
+It takes the path of the state you are interested in and, optionally, the adapter whose selectors you want to use.

 ```tsx
 watch(path, adapter)